tamc/swiftpeg/README.md

 Installation
 ------------

-To install it in your own code, just copy the content of the peg.swift file.
+To install it in your own code, just copy the content of the [peg.swift](./peg.swift) file into your code.

 Usage
 -----